b-g-goodell/sta-tra/README.md

 After that, everything should take off.

+# Different Operating Systems

+I've had a surprising amount of difficulty getting this going in different settings.
+I've tried to summarize the methods that have worked well below:

 ## Running with Windows 10

 This has entirely been developed in Ubuntu (precise and trusty usually) so I have no idea how well it will port to windows.
 I also am under the impression that numpy and scipy are both a pain in the ass with Windows.
-So, I dunno, dual boot yourself some Ubuntu or use some Crouton for this.
+So, I dunno, dual boot yourself some Ubuntu or use some Crouton for this, or use Virtualbox in windows to run Ubuntu (see below).

+## With Virtualbox

+Head over to Ubuntu.com and grab yourself an Ubuntu 14.04 iso file and use Virtualbox to set up a virtual ubuntu box.
+Install the dependencies below, and then install guest additions.
+You can use the command line to do so with `sudo apt-get install virtualbox-guest-dkms` but this didn't work very well for me to get bidirectional clipboard and resolution resizing working.
+I had to (in the virtualbox window) click on Devices, then Insert Guest Additions CD Image.
+After installing, rebooting virtualbox got the clipboard and resolution working.
+I then installed all the dependencies below, cloned this git repository, added Oracle to crontab, ran it once, and then started running Trader.py

 ## Running with Crouton